 Out of the blue – someone you love has been arrested and is in jail.
 So what can you do?
 And what do you need to know?
 From bail to a lawyer, this handy guide offers ten tips on how to get your loved one out of jail.

-He or she is in jail.
+He is in jail.
 So their ability to act on their own behalf is severely limited – at least until they get out.

 1. Regain emotional balance

 Being arrested and jailed is a big shock; an unwelcome one at that.
 And even more so for loved ones.
 They may feel a flood of conflicting emotions, from anger to sadness to a sense of powerlessness.

 But there are things you can do to help.

 Gaining knowledge and asserting some control will help you (and your loved one) regain your emotional balance; and begin problem-solving.
 And helping them get out of jail is a good first step.